 - Interactive Television

-- Delivered by two-way, interactive television over closed circuit systems such as the Outreach compressed Video Network (OVN), or other college-based systems.
+- Delivered by two-way, interactive television over closed circuit, college-based systems.
 These may be supported by an online classroom.
 Students will have to meet at a specific location where appropriate equipment is available.
 A textbook and study guide may also be required.

 - Web Conference